nyakowint/AliuPlugins/README.md

 tell someone to fart or fart yourself

 ### [HomeIconSwitcher](https://github.com/ItzOnlyAnimal/AliuPlugins/raw/builds/HomeIconSwitcher.zip)
-Switch the icon at the top right of discord to whatever you want
+Switch the icon at the top left of discord to whatever you want

 ### [Hop on bloons when](https://github.com/ItzOnlyAnimal/AliuPlugins/raw/builds/HopOnBloonsWhen.zip)